rabidaudio/rabid.audio/_templates/post.md

 ## Guest posters: uncomment and fill in as much as you like
 #author:
 #  name:     Charles Julian Knight
-#  minibio:  '"Fuck it, Ship it"'
+#  minibio:  'Fuck it, Ship it'
 #  twitter:  charlesjuliank
 #  github:   rabidaudio
 #  email:    charles@rabidaudio.com